Jean-Emmanuel Effa Owona

-Jean-Emmanuel Effa Owona (born 26 December 1983 in Cameroon) is a Cameroonian footballer who last played as a striker for Negeri Sembilan FA in the Malaysia Premier League.
+Jean-Emmanuel Effa Owona (born 26 December 1983) is a Cameroonian professional footballer who last played as a striker for Negeri Sembilan FA in the Malaysia Premier League.

 Club career

 Owona previously played for FC Metz in the Ligue 2 of France.
 He also has played for club in Turkey's Super Lig such as Elazigspor, Ankaragücü and Malatyaspor.

 Malaysia

 Owona signed to play for Negeri Sembilan FA in the 2012 Malaysia Super League.
 On his debut in Malaysian football, he managed to score two goals, thus giving a 2–1 win over Kelantan FA in the 2012 Malaysia Charity Shield.
 This was Negeri Sembilan's first Charity Shield title since 1985.
 With Negeri Sembilan, Owona would end the season joint top scorer in the league, with 15 goals.
 He joined Terengganu FA for the 2013 Malaysia Super League season.
 However, after only a season with Terengganu, he returned to Negeri Sembilan, who were just relegated from the Super League and playing in the 2014 Malaysia Premier League.